android-cjj/SnailBar/README.md

 ![](http://www.apkbus.com/data/attachment/forum/201509/14/152642n3a5kvn36a6v3m3a.gif)

-But I like snail, so he called SnailBar.
+But I like snail,So it's called SnailBar.

 This is my implementation effect
 ----------------------------------------------------------------